 In Properties for the Delete button, you can see that the On Click action is set to Delete Object automatically, and caption is set to Delete, because the widget is preconfigured in Studio.

-You have created the page that lists the customers names.
-If a user clicks Delete in one of the lines, the customer who is indicated in this line will be deleted from the app along with the customer’s details.
-For more information, see section 2.3 Delete Object Action in Events Section.
+You have created the page that lists customers’ names.
+When an end-user clicks Delete in one of the lines, the customer who is selected in this line will be deleted from the app along with the customer’s details.
+For more information, see the Delete Object Action section in Events Section.

 4 Configuring a Delete Object Action in a Data View

 You can also configure the Delete Object action in a data view.
 In this case Delete Object will delete the connected object.
 To configure the data view and the Delete button on your page, do the following:

 On the page named Customers, open the Layout Grid properties (use a breadcrumb at the bottom of the screen to select the layout grid).